seed-labs/seed-emulator/examples/internet/B02a_domain_registration/README.md

 - `epp.registry.com`, `whois.registrar.com`, `rdap.registrar.com`,
   `whois.registry.com`, and `rdap.registry.com` are
   published through the `.com` authoritative infrastructure.

+The reusable `DomainRegistrationSystem` builder owns the cross-service
+relationships: it creates matching EPP server/client credentials, configures both Registry authorization and Loom's provider, connects Registrar RDDS to Loom's business database, configures Registry-to-hidden-primary publication, binds colocated service vnodes, and enrolls Agent sources.
+B02a retains only its scenario choices such as AS placement, addresses, `.com`, prices, and sample records.

+The builder models Registrars and Registries as named collections.
+Explicit `connectEpp(registrar_id=..., registry_id=...)` edges support multiple Loom Registrars per Namingo Registry and multiple Namingo Registries per Loom.
+Each Registry uses one CA for all of its authorized Registrar clients, while every Loom stores Registry-specific client credentials in a separate directory.
+Loom and Registry instances require separate physical nodes; a Registrar RDDS service may still be colocated with its corresponding Loom instance.

+The implementation follows the package layout used by `EthereumService` and is grouped under `seedemu/services/DomainRegistrationService/`.
+The package exports the system builder, shared identity/deployment models, and the Loom/Namingo service wrappers through the existing `seedemu.services` public import surface.

 - COM-A (`10.151.0.71`) is the hidden primary.
 It is absent from the root delegation, rejects public queries and RFC 2136 updates, and permits zone